seewoo5/posqmf/README.md

 ## Algebraic proof of modular form inequalities for optimal sphere packings

-`sphere_packing_ineq.ipynb` checkes the identities in the paper [Algebraic proof of modular form inequalities for optimal sphere packings](https://arxiv.org/abs/2406.14659).
+`sphere_packing_ineq.ipynb` checks the identities in the paper [Algebraic proof of modular form inequalities for optimal sphere packings](https://arxiv.org/abs/2406.14659).